uhellstr/OpenXtalk-gameoflife/README.md

 GAME OF LIFE

-This is Conway's Game Of Life written in LiveCode (runrev) version  7.0.6
+This is Conway's Game Of Life original written in LiveCode (runrev) version  7.0.6 but now converted for the future and supports version  8.0.1 and above.

-- To compile code you must use LiveCode version 8.0.1 or higher
+- To compile code you must use LiveCode COmmunity version 8.0.1 or higher
 - Download LiveCode community version from http://downloads.livecode.com/livecode/
+- The code uses free fonts from fontawesome that must be installed on operatings system before compiling (See note further down)

 Descisions made on project before develop:

+- Support all common desktop platforms.
-- The project should be able to run on a mobile (Android) plattform hence the sqlite for storage.
+- The project should be able to run on a mobile (Android,iOS) plattform hence the sqlite for storage of patterns.
 - The game should use boundless borders so Gliders will contine for ever if they are on there own on the board.
 - Should be easy to understand how to use
 - Random patterns and pausing and modify game should be allowed during simulation.
-- Should be possible not only to step forward, but also possible to step backwards.
-(Was never implemented since it would require to generate a sqlite database to large for a possible mobile plattform.)

 For people new into LiveCode this project can be used to introduce the developer into